A Systematic Review of Echo Chamber Research: Comparative Analysis of Conceptualizations, Operationalizations, and Varying Outcomes: Method

 To keep the review focused, terms like ``selective exposure'', ``content exposure'', ``recommendation algorithms'' were not included.
 Using these keywords for searches resulted in more than 10,000 results.

 The second group of keywords, presented in Figure \ref{fig:g2}, exclusively contained all keywords related to social media platforms.
-Both main groups included the same keywords in English and German (Two studies in German)\footnote{German is included as the authors speak German.} .
+After careful consideration regarding the inclusion of publications not written in English, we decided to remove these studies from the corpus.
+This was done to improve transparency of our analysis and synthesis, as not all readers can read German.
+Nonetheless, we want to emphasize the importance of publications written in other languages and have added citations for those studies excluded due to not being written in English.
 The second group included names of the most used social media platforms as of April 2024 \cite{wearesocial_2024}.
 This inclusion guaranteed that individual studies on specific platforms were taken into account.
 To avoid a search query that was too restricted, keywords were searched for in both titles and abstracts.\\